garlatti/garlatti.github.io/index.md

 # Introduction

-Website written in Markdown with Jekyll and powered by GitHub Pages to describe the new life of a very busy retired person.
+Website written in Markdown with Jekyll and powered by GitHub Pages to describe the new life of a very busy retired guy.